vitonzhangtt/ImageQuality/README.md

  0.5  | 78
  0.45 | 72

-The jpeg's quality is acquired by the command ling `identify -verbose filename.jpeg` .
+The jpeg's quality is acquired by the command `identify -verbose filename.jpeg` .